 There are certain companies that if they’re calling you for a field interview, it is not a good sign.
 For example, the insurance company may have just completed a week of video surveillance on you.
 Now they are going to try to enter your home, sit you down, and go through a specific line of questioning with you.
 The representative may make you feel comfortable with them.
 They’ll tell you that they’re not there to harm you or your benefits.
 Then they pop open their laptop computer and say, “Oh, can you explain what you’re doing here and why were you able to move in this way?
 And why didn’t you report it to the insurance company?”
 You may feel like you have your back to the wall and you’re just saying a bunch of random things in self-defense.
 The next thing you know – the insurance company uses your own statement to deny your claim or terminate your benefits.

 Representation By An Attorney?

 Given the foregoing, it is our recommendation that you never undergo a field interview without representation from an attorney.
-If you did do it on your own, you should be prepared.
+If you do intend to move forward on your own, you should be prepared.

 You definitely want to be prepped by someone familiar with the process who could explain to you what to expect at the field interview.
 Again, you should not believe that the insurance company is going to your house because they care about you and because they are looking out for you.
 You must understand that they want to make sure there is sufficient evidence to deny your claim.